ung0v/ai-sdk-v5-crash-course/exercises/03-advanced/03.2-custom-data-parts/problem/readme.md

 };
 ```

-In `latestSuggestion`, we need to get the suggestion from the last message by finding a part with a type of `data-suggestion`.This will give us a `string` or `undefined` (since the data suggestion might not have streamed yet or we might not have any messages yet).
+In `latestSuggestion`, we need to get the suggestion from the last message by finding a part with a type of `data-suggestion`.
+This will give us a `string` or `undefined` (since the data suggestion might not have streamed yet or we might not have any messages yet).

 We then take that latest suggestion and put it inside the `ChatInput` component, where it will display as a button.